How Your Website Can Score a Perfect 100% on Google PageSpeed Insights

 You need to fix any and all of these issues fast because Google will not promote slow or sluggish websites to its visitors.
 That is because the faster your site loads, the longer visitors stay connected and the lower your bounce rate.
 If your bounce rate is too high, Google assumes that your site doesn't answer a visitor's questions and you will be demoted in the search rankings.

-To help you meet Google's expectations, and more importantly the expectations of a potential client who is researching your firm, Google offers the PageSpeed Insights tool to analyze your web pages and tell you what to fix.
+To help you meet Google's expectations, and more importantly the expectations of a potential client, Google offers the PageSpeed Insights tool to analyze your web pages and tell you what to fix.
 Unfortunately, you need to have a Computer Science degree to understand Google's instructions for fixing your page.

 Here's how to score a perfect 100% on Google's PageSpeed Insights and why.

-See how Branding Company can help your law firm find new clients online.
+See how Branding Company can help you find new clients online.
 Whether you're in need of SEO, paid media, social media marketing, new content, or a managed email campaign, our clients see real results with clear ROI.
 Book a 15-minute meeting today!

 Why Does Your Website Page Speed Matter?